DeanLeong/react-router-intro/README.md

   What is the 'Link' component for ?</br>
   What is the 'to' in the '  Link to=""  ' for ?</br>
   What is the 'Switch' component for ? </br>
+  If you have a Link component what should you also have ? </br>
   What is the 'Route' component for ? </br></br>
 </details>